ajaygunalan/ajaygunalan.github.io/_includes/projects/past/stoch/src/stoch.md

 ![Stoch 2.0 Leg-Testing](https://ajaygunalan.github.io/projects/asset/past/stoch/ezgif.com-crop.gif){width=30% height=25%}

 As mentioned earlier stoch 1.0 was too fragile.
-It had lot of issues, so we wanted to have a roboust hardware, "Stoch 2.0".
+It had a lot of issues, so we wanted to have a robust hardware, "Stoch 2.0".
 Soon more details would be updated on Stoch 2.0.